vgl-hub/rdeval-documentation/docs/source/usage.rst

    rdeval testfiles/random1.fastq -ql

-Other command options are available by using the :ref:`--help <Help and Usage>` function, described above.
+Other command options are available by using the :ref:`help <Help and Usage>` function, described above.